YutingShang/For2Wasm/README.md

 Input files are typically located in the **examples** directory.
 Output files are typically located in the **dist** directory.

+### Build Options

+* `./build.sh test` - build the compiler with unit tests
+* `./build.sh install` - build the compiler (no unit tests)
+* `./build.sh` - compile and run the fortran program
+* `./build.sh compile` - compile the fortran program but does not run it
+* `./build.sh run` - run the last compiled fortran program in the dist/ directory (error if files do not exist)

 ### Output Options

 The first flag determines what to output.
 The available options are: